vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

 (Lưu ý rằng THESE ROUTES ARE ALL RECURSIVE : They specify the Next-Hop)

-Mạng Tuyến đường:
+Network Tuyến đường:

 `R1(config)# ipv6 route 2001:db8:0::/64 2001:db8:0:12::2`

-This is a Tuyến đường to R3/PC2 Mạng via R2’s G0/0 Giao diện
+This is a Tuyến đường to R3/PC2 Network via R2’s G0/0 Interface

 (We did this in Day 32’s Lab)